RobertTalbert/calculus/assessments/FunctionsBootcamp.md

 Your score on this assignment will determine your rating:

-- A score of 90% or higher will give you Mastery rating on Learning Target F.1;
+- A score of **90% or higher** will give you **Mastery** rating on Learning Target F.1;
-- A score of 75% or higher, but less than 90%
+- A score of **75% or higher, but less than 90%**, will give you **Proficiency** rating on Learning Target F.1.

+So, Learning Target F.1 is the only target we have where you can achieve Mastery rating on the first try.
+Two "checks" are not needed if you score 90% or higher on the WeBWorK assignme

 ## What you need to do

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUwMTE1ODcxMF19
+eyJoaXN0b3J5IjpbNDg0NTA2OThdfQ==
 -->